joeson2798/joeson2798/README.md

 - 👋 Hi, I’m @joeson2798
 - 👀 I’m interested in ...Web development and photography
-- 🌱 I’m currently  ...
-Searching for a Job
+- 🌱 I’m currently working as a junior web Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... joeson2798@gmail.com